HSF/prmon/doc/CONTRIBUTING.md

 - the feature should be supported by an integration test
 - the code should be commented as needed so that others can understand it
 - code should be formatted using the *Google* style of `clang-format`
+  - i.e. `clang-format --style=Google ...`
+  - There is a `clang-format` CMake target that will do this automatically so we recommend that is run before making the pull request

 We will review the code before accepting the pull request.